 Released in the summer of 2006 to mostly negative reviews, Mann’s production managed to earn $164 million in worldwide receipts, just reaching its lofty $130 million price tag.
 Several viewers and critics complained that the film has little in common with the TV show.
 For example, there’s no nod to Jan Hammer’s theme song for the show; though, Mann makes amends by including a cover of Phil Collins’ “In the Air Tonight” for a trip down memory lane.
 Sonny Crockett and Ricardo Tubbs (originally played by Don Johnson and Philip Michael Thomas, respectively) appear in name only, here played by the production’s high-paid actors Colin Farrell and Jamie Foxx.
 But beyond those minor similarities and the title, that’s where associations end.
 Much like Brian De Palma’s complete restylization of the 1950s TV series The Untouchables into a film in 1987, Mann takes the brand name and makes it his own.

 Mann’s dense plotting sends Crockett and Tubbs out to discover the leak in a botched FBI sting operation, which led to one of their key informants (John Hawkes) being exposed to a violent Aryan gang.
 Soon the partners are undercover and auditioning for transportation with the Aryan gang’s Columbian seller, but the seller proves to be the case’s bigger fish—whom they believe is Jose Yero (John Ortiz), part of an intricate international web of drugs and guns.
 But Yero turns out to be just the jealous middleman who watches as Crockett and Tubbs, fronting as top-tier carriers, quickly gain the trust of the reclusive cartel leader Montoya (Luis Tosar).
-As they gain Montoya’s trust in their expert delivery of goods (by way of private jet and go-fast boats), Crockett beds Montoya’s adviser and lover Isabella (Gong Li), who Yero has long pined over.
+As the maintain their cover and deliver the goods (by way of private jet and go-fast boats), Crockett beds Montoya’s adviser and lover Isabella (Gong Li), who Yero has long pined over.
 To retaliate, Yero resolves to set them up and before long the case comes to a head deafened by gunfire.